-Environmental Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact 1.
-AESTHETICS - Except as provided in Public project: Resources ( Code Section 2 1099, would the a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic building within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Environmental Issues Potentially Significant Impact Significant With Mitigation Incorporated Less Than Significant Impact No Impact 1.
+AESTHETICS - Except as provided in Public project: Code Section 2 1099, would the a) Have a substantial adverse effect on a scenic vista? ; $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic building within a state scenic highway? $\boxtimes$ c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage points.)
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations $\boxtimes$ governing scenic quality?

+nighttime views in the area?